TechnoSave/TechnoSave/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  Shop 'N Save
+  TechnoSave

 ## Sub-Heading ##
-  Shop 'N Save helps everyone save money and time while shopping.
+  Get the best deals on your tech-gear shopping list near you.

 ## Summary ##
-  This app finds the lowest prices for your shopping needs within a given distance near the user.
+  This app finds the lowest prices for your electronics shopping list.
+Enter your items, get the results back on the best prices to plan your shopping day accordingly.

 ## Problem ##
-  Ever wonder where to get the best-priced items locally on your shopping list?
+  Ever buy a new piece of tech-gear, only to find out later that you paid more than you had to?
+Ever just wonder if you're getting the best deal?

 ## Solution ##
-  Shop 'N Save goes through your shopping list and shows you where the best prices are for your items so you can plan your shopping errands accordingly.
+  Our app will tell you the best places to go for your shopping list.
+From there, you can buy those items knowing you're getting the best deals.

 ## Quote from You ##
   Phil Elauria: "Download this app, get a free cookie!"